scalar-labs/scalardb/docs/api-guide.md

         try {
           tx.rollback();
         } catch (RollbackException ex) {
-          // Rolling back the transaction fails.
+          // Rolling back the transaction failed.
 You can log it here }
-        retryCount++;
       } catch (CrudException | CommitException e) {
         // If you catch CrudException or CommitException, it indicates some failure happens, so you
         // should cancel the transaction or retry the transaction after the failure/error is fixed try {
           tx.rollback();
         } catch (RollbackException ex) {
-          // Rolling back the transaction fails.
+          // Rolling back the transaction failed.
 You can log it here }
         return;
       } catch (UnknownTransactionStatusException e) {